awsdocs/amazon-connect-user-guide/doc_source/contact-attributes.md

    By default, the **Check contact attributes** block includes a single condition, **No match**\.
 The **No match** branch is followed when there are no matches for any of the conditions you define in the block\.

-1. Under **Conditions to check**, select **Is less than** as the operator for the condition in the drop\-down, then in the value field enter 5\.
+1. Under **Conditions to check**, select **Is less than** as the operator for the condition in the drop\-down menu, then in the value field enter 5\.

-1. Choose **Add another condition**, then choose **Is greater or equal** from the drop\-down, and enter 5 in the value field\.
+1. Choose **Add another condition**, then choose **Is greater or equal** from the drop\-down menu, and enter 5 in the value field\.

 1. Choose **Save**\.

-   You now see 2 new output branches for the **Check contact attributes** block\.
+   You now see two new output branches for the **Check contact attributes** block\.

 You can now add additional blocks to the contact flow to route the call as desired\.
-For example, connect the < 5 branch to a **Transfer to queue** block to transfer calls to the queue when there are less than 5 calls currently in the queue\.
+For example, connect the < 5 branch to a **Transfer to queue** block to transfer calls to the queue when there are fewer than five calls currently in the queue\.
 Connect the > 5 branch to a Set customer callback number block and then transfer the call to a callback queue using a **Transfer to queue** block so the customer doesn't have to stay on hold\.

 ### Referencing Attributes from a Play Prompt Block<a name="attribs-play-prompt"></a>